 Compliance Operations growing with rapid pace didn’t have Automated Dashboards to monitor the entire operations.
 It was reducing the pace of program growth and lack of visibility to leadership on the performance.
 Mr. Byladakere Somashekaraiah utilized his expertise in Redshift, Amazon ETLM, Grasshopper, VIRT Dashboard to build an Excel based automated dashboard which helped business users easily navigate and monitor key metrics.
 This helped save a 4 full time employees for his team as they no longer needed to pull the data manually and organize them.
 His specialized knowledge of these technologies will be highly valuable for the U.S. team as they will also require for his role in the U.S. Mr. Byladakere Somashekaraiah’ s specialized knowledge over the past three and a half years distinguishes him from other Amazon employees in his field.

-With the large amount of data and requests, it was impossible task for one person to manage them hence to make it, self-severing Mr. Byladakere Somashekaraiah conducted trainings on a number of technologies for his associates and managers such as: Grasshopper (Amazon's tool for non-tech users to retrieve data) to over 100 associates/managers and ETML to 20 employees.
+With the large amount of data and requests, it was impossible task for one person to manage them, hence to make it self-severing Mr. Byladakere Somashekaraiah conducted trainings on a number of technologies for his associates and managers such as: Grasshopper (Amazon's tool for non-tech users to retrieve data) to over 100 associates/managers and ETML to 20 employees.
 His expertise in these technologies will eliminate ramp-up time in the Business Analyst I role as these specialized skills make him a unique fit for the most critical initiatives for the team.

 [Please add any relevant information from the additional applicant questions below].